For health professionals

 - Research—if you’re interested in conducting research into diabetes using NDSS data

-- Resources—to support health professionals
+- Resources—to support health professionals and strengthen their knowledge and understanding of diabetes

 - Support services—to support health professionals